-Policy Water Resources #81: The Saratoga-Encampment-Rawlins Conservation District should be consulted and coordinated with whenever federal agencies make waterway management decisions regarding endangered species.
+Policy Water Resources #84: The Saratoga-Encampment-Rawlins Conservation District should be consulted and coordinated with whenever federal agencies make waterway management decisions regarding endangered species.

-Policy Water Resources #82: Federal agencies should promote best management practices that maximize stream bank stability, habitat restoration, and riparian health.
+Policy Water Resources #85: Federal agencies should promote best management practices that maximize stream bank stability, habitat restoration, and riparian health.

-Policy Water Resources #83: The Saratoga-Encampment-Rawlins Conservation District is informed and coordinated with regarding all water quality issues and proposed actions within the district.
+Policy Water Resources #86: The Saratoga-Encampment-Rawlins Conservation District is informed and coordinated with regarding all water quality issues and proposed actions within the district.

-Policy Water Resources #84: Federal agencies, industries, and local governments form partnerships that focus on water quality within the Saratoga-Encampment-Rawlins Conservation District.
+Policy Water Resources #87: Federal agencies, industries, and local governments form partnerships that focus on water quality within the Saratoga-Encampment-Rawlins Conservation District.

-Policy Water Resources #85: A clear definition of point source and non-point source is created that is supported by the Saratoga-Encampment-Rawlins Conservation District, federal agencies, and the State.
+Policy Water Resources #88: A clear definition of point source and non-point source is created that is supported by the Saratoga-Encampment-Rawlins Conservation District, federal agencies, and the State.

-Policy Water Resources #86: Federal agencies should support efforts to maintain or improve the quality of water in all watersheds and coordinate with the Conservation Districts to protect the quality of water supplies of established users using the best available science.
+Policy Water Resources #89: Federal agencies should support efforts to maintain or improve the quality of water in all watersheds and coordinate with the Saratoga-Encampment-Rawlins Conservation District to protect the quality of water supplies of established users using the best available science.

-Policy Water Resources #87: All mining, mineral exploration, and energy development activities protect the municipal water supplies within the Saratoga-Encampment-Rawlins Conservation District.
+Policy Water Resources #90: All mining, mineral exploration, and energy development activities shall protect the municipal water supplies within the Saratoga-Encampment-Rawlins Conservation District.

-Policy Water Resources #88: Federal agencies should support efforts to improve any waters listed on the 303(d) Impaired Waters list to remove them from the list.
+Policy Water Resources #91: Federal agencies should support efforts to improve any waters listed on the 303(d) Impaired Waters list to remove them from the list.

-Policy Water Resources #89: Only credible data that, at a minimum, meet the standards set forth in this Plan and meet the Federal Data Quality Act and legally collected should be recognized when assessing water quality.
+Policy Water Resources #92: Only credible data that, at a minimum, meet the standards set forth in this Plan and meet the Federal Data Quality Act and is legally collected should be recognized when assessing water quality.

-Policy Water Resources #90: Storm water should be managed to ensure the health, safety, and welfare of all residents.
+Policy Water Resources #93: Storm water should be managed to ensure the health, safety, and welfare of all residents.